NZASA Registration Board

 • Laura Bradburn

-• Meng JING (Jay)
+• Meng (Jay) Jing

 Annual General Meeting (AGM)

+The AGM is usually held within four months of the end of the financial year (which runs from 1st April to 31st March).
+The Chairman’s Report, Financial Report and General Matters are reported to members at this meeting.
 Members are given a minimum of 21 days notice of the AGM date and all members are welcome to attend.
 Any changes submitted by the Registration Board to NZASA’s Constitution, Ethics, Standards etc, should be tabled prior to the distribution of the meeting notice.
 General members/registrants desiring to move any motion at an AGM must notify the Registrar before 31 March in each year [Rule 13.8] (ie by midnight, 30th March).

 Feedback